Mahak008/IGDTUW-CMS/README.md

         ```bash
         mvn tomcat7:deploy
         ```

-    - Ensure your Tomcat server is running and accessible.
-The application should be available at `http://localhost:8080/your-app-context`.

 6. **Access the application:**
     - Open your web browser and navigate to `http://localhost:8080/your-app-context`.
     - Students can register, log in, and submit complaints.